Ektashokeen/loan-default-risk-analysis/README.md

 2.  **KPI Calculation in Excel:** Refer to **`DAX Formulas.xlsx`** for formulas used to compute financial ratios and performance metrics.
 3.  **Visualization in Power BI:** Open **`Loan Risk and Applicant Analysis Template.pbit`** in Power BI Desktop and load the cleaned dataset to view dashboards.

----

-Your Loan Default project repository is now **100% complete and perfectly documented**!

-Ready to use this impressive financial analysis project to optimize your **LinkedIn profile**?